waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 ### Test Data To Use
 following setup
 `C___C ...`
-right coin selected then: ` LEFT x3, A x2`
+right coin selected then: ` LEFT x3, A x2, LEFT`
 ### Expected Test Result
 The cursor should end up on the right of the left coin on 3rd keypress and not move any further left.
 `C|__C`